I tried out Fitness+, Apple’s polished new exercise subscription

 Before diving right into one of the main rowing workouts I watched one of the “For Beginners” videos about rowing a couple of times (these videos are available for all workout types in Fitness+).
 In the video, the trainer Josh Crosby, who won a world championship with the U.S. National Rowing Team, demonstrates how to strap into the machine and row properly.
 There are actually three parts to the motion, and it’s important to do them correctly to get the full effect of the workout.

-After practicing the rowing motion for a while, I tried a 20-minute workout with Josh (he had 10- and 30-minute workouts too).
+After practicing the rowing motion for a while, I tried a 20-minute workout with Josh (he had 10- and 30-minute workouts, too).
 In a nutshell, this workout kicked my ass.
 The rowing motion looked so smooth and easy on the video, but during the workout I found it hard to do it correctly and still keep pace.

 A big part of the value in these workouts is the trainer’s likability and ability to inspire.
 I found Josh to be particularly good at this.
 I was impressed that he was able to talk and coach so clearly during the rowing, even when he was obviously working pretty hard.
 And he’s funny.
 Just before one of the last sprints, a Rage Against the Machine song started up.
 Josh yelled out, “ATTACK!!!”
 At that moment I was in too much pain to laugh, but I remembered it later and it cracked me up.